LSDtopotools/lsdfailtools/python_foresee/README.md

 * Probability density function and histogram of the temporal distribution of failures both for the modelled and the observed failure events.
 * Violin plot with the temporal distribution of modelled failures split into time intervals (violins) with respect to observed failure time distribution.

+`map_validation.py`: Generates a map of the validated and calibrated points.
+The points indicate where failure happens and whether it was predicted before, after or within a 25-day window of the observed failure.

+`map_validation_zoom.py`: Generates a zoomed-in version of the map detailed above.

+`map_validation_colorbar.py`: Generates a map of validated points with a colourbar indicating the exact number of days between the observed failure events and the modelled failure event.

 `convert_csv_to_shapefile.py`: Converts a .csv file with x,y locations in an array to a raster image of the points and a point shapefile with the desired attributes.
+If the user needs multiple attributes as part of the final multipolygon shapefile, they must be processed separately.
+A number of shapefiles equal to the number of attributes requires will be produced.

-`voronoi_from_point_shp.py`: Uses the shapefile from `convert_csv_to_shapefile.py` as an input.
+`voronoi_with_attributes.py`: Uses the shapefiles from `convert_csv_to_shapefile.py` as an input.
 The points from the shapefile are converted into a voronoi cells and saved as a multipolygon shapefile.